 Viruses are the most well-established kind of cyber-attack and can often be accounted for by having an up to date anti-virus solution in place.
 Viruses can lay in wait to take a bite out of systems and will often require some level of user-intervention such as downloading or opening an infected file.
 Anti-virus may be the repellent garlic to this vampire, but having a secure off-site backup in place to recover from is the only true cure should an infection take hold.

 Resurrecting your systems from the dead

-If an infection or cyber-attack does take hold of organisational data the effects can be deadly and many organisations who do not have adequate protection may never recover.
+If an infection or cyber-attack does take hold of organizational data the effects can be deadly and many organizations who do not have adequate protection may never recover.
 Implementing data protection policies including disaster recovery measures is vital to being able to resurrect systems.
-Backup is often the starting place for organisations looking to protect data and ensure it can be recovered, however if backups are not kept securely away from a primary network they may be at risk of infection too.
+Backup is often the starting place for organizations looking to protect data and ensure it can be recovered, however if backups are not kept securely away from a primary network they may be at risk of infection too.

 Mummify your data

 Almost all organizations have a requirement to keep certain data sets for longer than others, this can present a challenge in how to manage data throughout its lifecycle and ensure it can be accessed if and when required, often by auditors.
 With Redstor Archiving you can mummify your data and ensure that when it is needed you can recall it.
 Redstor Archiving is a policy driven migration tool that will free up space on primary systems and help organizations comply with long-term retention policies.